 - Koscica wrongly claimed that vaccine ingredient lists are not available.

-- Robert Deutch — a chemtrail conspiracy theorist — wrongly claimed that people are unaware of real vaccine adverse reactions.
+- Robert Deutsch — a chemtrail conspiracy theorist — wrongly claimed that people are unaware of real vaccine adverse reactions.

-- Deutch wrongly implied that immunisation providers do not discuss vaccine adverse events with patients.
+- Deutsch wrongly implied that immunisation providers do not discuss vaccine adverse events with patients.

 This region of NSW has historically low rates of childhood immunisation.
 The Tweed Daily News should be ashamed of itself, and it should publish a retraction and an apology to its readership.